bdeployteam/bdeploy/doc/retypeuser/experts/proxy.md

     "https://server/api/public/v1/common/endpoints?BDeploy_group=MyGroup&BDeploy_instance=xxxx-111-xxxx" <2> <3>
 ```

-1. **<X>** in the following **cURL** calls is the bearer token as obtained from the Web UI.
+1. `<X>` in the following **cURL** calls is the bearer token as obtained from the Web UI.
-2. **MyGroup** is the name of one of the instance groups as obtained by the first API.
-You can fetch the `id` of each instance from the returned JSON.
+2. `MyGroup` is the name of one of the instance groups as obtained by the first API.
+You can fetch the `ID` of each instance from the returned JSON.
-3. **xxxx-111-xxxx** is the instance `id` as obtained by the second API.
-The returned JSON will include the application `id` hosting the endpoint along with the actual specific configuration of that endpoint (including its `id`).
+3. `xxxx-111-xxxx` is the `instance ID` as obtained by the second API.
+The returned JSON will include the `application ID` hosting the endpoint along with the actual specific configuration of that endpoint (including its `ID`).

 ## UI Endpoints